As the sun sets, Byron Bay’s allure doesn’t diminish for tourists or locals.

 The Balcony Bar

-For a birds’ eye view of the bustling streets of Byron accompanied by fine wine, oysters and other culinary treats, head upstairs to The Balcony Bar on the corner of Jonson St & Lawson Lane.
+For a birds’ eye view of the bustling streets of Byron accompanied by fine wine, oysters and other culinary treats, head upstairs to The Balcony Bar in the middle of Byron’s bustling village heart.

 The extensive wine list features reds, whites and rosés from Australia, New Zealand and Europe, alongside bubbles and champagne.
 Designed to suit a variety of tastes, the cocktail menu features both classic and fun new flavours.